 If an individual wishes to make contributions on behalf of an organization, then the organization may also confirm support for such contributions by completing an Entity CLA (indicating agreement).
 However, it is not the responsibility of an individual contributor to ensure that an organization signs an Entity CLA.

 Yes: all individual contributors must agree to the Individual CLA, even if there is an applicable Entity CLA.
 The Individual CLA addresses the person’s own obligations, which might outlive current employment or similar relationships.
 OASIS validates the identity of the individual contributor together with the signed Individual CLA in the evaluation of a pull request.

 11. How does OASIS provide notice of license terms, and confirm that the selected open license applies to all of the contributions in a TC Open Repository?

 The license terms governing contributions to each TC Open Repository are published conspicuously from the principal web page (the README file), with details in the LICENSE file and in guidelines for contributing (the CONTRIBUTING file).
 All three files are listed in the root of each TC Open Repository.
 All contributors are required to agree to the CLAs as described above.
-OASIS also publishes a record of all qualifying Individual CLAs and Entity CLAs, against which readers can confirm the licensing commitments made for any particular contribution.
+OASIS also publishes a record of all qualifying Entity CLAs, against which readers can confirm the licensing commitments made for any particular contribution.

 12. What establishes the licensing rules applicable to the material contributed to a TC Open Repository?
 Can anyone use the material in a TC Open Repository?